Laura Waddington

 *

 During the making of The Lost Days, life and fiction wove together and never really separated out again.
-I had only travelled outside the U.S. once, in the past years, due to my illegal status.
+I had only travelled outside the US once, in the past years, due to my illegal status.
 As I worked on the tapes, the intricate fabric of my neighbourhood with its precious cultural mix was being eroded, as rents rapidly increased.
 In 1998, everyone in our building was served notice to vacate by our landlord, the local church.
 Anxious to avoid a court case, we agreed to leave our apartment but the church decided to include us in their eviction suit to prevent us turning against them in the future.

 We searched for a new home but at viewings, we encountered lines of students with financial guarantees, stretching down the block, or a visit would come to an abrupt end, when somebody arrived with a year’s worth of rent in cash.
 We were becoming desperate; soon with an eviction on our records, it would be almost impossible to rent a place.
 Then, we were burgled and an opportunity opened.
 With the insurance money, we decided to leave the country for a while, hoping that the church would delete all trace of us from the case and we’d return with a clean slate and our new passports.

 I only travelled on boats and trains because of a plane phobia.
-Faced with taking a flight, I picked the closest city in Europe, Lisbon, because of a dream I’d had, that I would, one day, live there.
+Faced with taking a flight, I picked the closest city in Europe, Lisbon, because of a dream I’d had, that I would, one day, grow old there.
 Early one morning a few days later, I found myself sitting on a bench, gazing at a view, which my protagonist had filmed, waiting for a small hotel to open.
-In my suitcase was a tape of edited images of The Lost Days, a music score by my friend Simon Fisher Turner, some DAT tapes of sounds, which I’d been creating, and a partially written voice over.
+In my suitcase was a tape of edited images of The Lost Days, a music score by my friend Simon Fisher Turner, some DAT tapes of sounds which I’d been creating, and a partially written voice over.
 That afternoon, I called up Stanislas, who’d filmed the young woman’s passage through Lisbon and he generously helped to find a sublet.

 There, I continued to write the young woman’s letters.
 In the middle of her journey, she arrives at a house, where her grandmother was born in a small Lithuanian town.
 It is, she says: “the place I called my home.”
 I couldn’t understand why I had written those random lines.
 There were no images of Lithuania in the video, and her memories of childhood were of South America.
 But stories write themselves and the actress, Marusha Gagro, would read them over a snow filled image of Bosnia.
 My limited experience had taught me that once a film was finished, I inevitably rejected it and later only the mystery of the process and the blank spots within it, held me close to it.
 Maybe one made films not to communicate what one knew but to discover the enormity of what one couldn’t grasp: a vast, unknown continent, stretched out ahead.